 In addition to the general requirements in the Minimum Admission and Degree Requirements section, desirable departmental criteria for admission to an MEd degree program are as follows:

-There are three options within the MEd program in Educational Leadership and Policy for all students.
-New MEd students are placed in Option IV initially.
-To change to another Option, students should first meet with their faculty advisor to discuss their academic program.
+There are two options within the MEd program in Educational Leadership and Policy for all students.
+New MEd students are placed in Coursework Option initially.
+To change to the Coursework Plus Major Research Paper Option, department permission is required.
 The suggested timeline for this is after the student has completed three or four courses.
-A change of option request requires the recommendation of the faculty advisor and the signature of the Program Coordinator.

 Some sections of existing courses are offered off-campus in order to make them available to people in localities far from Toronto.